Halo effect: Supporting evidence

 Thorndike's study showed how there was too great a correlation in the commanding officers' responses.
-In his review he stated: "The correlations are too high and too even.
-For example, for the three raters next studied[,] the average correlation for physique with intelligence is .31; for physique with leadership, .39; and for physique with character, .28".
+In his review, he stated, "The correlations are too high and too even.
+For example, for the three raters next studied[,] the average correlation for physique with intelligence is .31; for physique with leadership, .39; and for physique with character, .28."
 The ratings of one of the special qualities of an officer often started a trend in the rating results.
-If an officer had a particular "negative" attribute given off to the commanding officer, it would correlate in the rest of that soldier's results.
+The halo effect is not an indication of the existence of a correlation, but instead indicates that the correlation is too high.
+Thorndike used the halo effect to describe both a positive and negative halo.

+In 2023, a large study of 2748 participants found that the same individuals received significantly higher ratings of intelligence, trustworthiness, sociability and happiness after having applied a beauty filter.
+It found a correlation of .30 for intelligence, .20 for trustworthiness, .39 for sociability and .39 for happiness.
+However, the study also found that beautified men received significantly higher scores to their perceived intelligence compared to women.

 Cognitive bias

-The cognitive bias is a pattern in perception, interpretation, or judgment that consistently leads to the individual misunderstanding something about themselves or their social environment, making a poor choice or acting irrationally.
+Cognitive bias is a pattern in perception, interpretation, or judgment that consistently leads to an individual misunderstanding something about themselves or their social environment, leading to poor decision-making or irrational behavior.
 The halo effect is classified as a cognitive bias because the halo effect is a perception error that distorts the way a person sees someone, and cognitive bias is a perception error that distorts the way that people see themselves.

 The term "halo" is used in analogy with the religious concept: a glowing circle crowning the heads of saints in countless medieval and Renaissance paintings, bathing the saint's face in heavenly light.
-The observer may be subject to overestimating the worth of the observed by the presence of a quality that adds light on the whole like a halo.
+The observer may be subject to overestimating the worth of the observed by the presence of a quality that adds light on the whole, like a halo.
 In other words, observers tend to bend their judgement according to one patent characteristic of the person (the "halo") or a few of his traits, generalizing toward a judgement of that person's character (e.g., in the literal hagiologic case, "entirely good and worthy").

 The effect works in both positive and negative directions (and is hence sometimes called the horns and halo effect).
 If the observer likes one aspect of something, they will have a positive predisposition toward everything about it.
 If the observer dislikes one aspect of something, they will have a negative predisposition toward everything about it.